 If you have a large family it may be difficult, if not impossible, to give every one of your children their own bedroom.
 If it is possible, however, there are quite a few benefits that a child will gain by it.
 In fact, a child that has his or her own bedroom will be better able to handle responsibility and will mature faster than one that doesn’t, for various reasons.
-We’ve outlined some of the most important of these reasons below.
-If you have children and you’re wondering what to do about your own bedroom situation please read on.
+We’ve outlined some of the most important reasons for this below.

-* Having a room of their own will give a child the ability to keep their things safe from the prying hands of younger, possibly destructive, siblings.
+Older children especially will benefit from the privacy of their own room; it means they can have their own belongings and not have to worry about keeping them safe from the prying hands of younger, possibly destructive, siblings.
 For example, a Lego creation that’s in the process of being made or an art project that is drying.
 It also allows a modicum of privacy, which becomes more important the older they get.

 Having their own room means that children can benefit from some peace and quiet.
 This is especially good for introverted children who desire quiet space and time alone as well as for older children who want to read or study in peace; something which they may not get in a shared room.
 It can also be ideal for when tempers flare, especially between siblings, a room to retreat to is a big benefit for a child.
 This can tough when sharing a room or even a bunk bed.

 Giving a child their own room can actually teach them a lot of responsibility.
 It gives them their own space to take care of, keep tidy and clean as necessary.
 Teaching skills like this is a good idea from a young age as it will help them to build habits that they will carry into their teenage years when it becomes most necessary.